lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

    :language: aspx-cs
    :emphasize-lines: 2,3

-The code above uses the wildcard syntax to specify all the tag helpers in our DLL will be available.
-The first string after ``@addTagHelper`` specifies the tag helper to load (we are using "\*" for all tag helpers), and the second string "AuthoringTagHelpers" specifies the DLL the tag helper is in.
+The code above uses the wildcard syntax to specify all the tag helpers in our assembly will be available.
+The first string after ``@addTagHelper`` specifies the tag helper to load (we are using "\*" for all tag helpers), and the second string "AuthoringTagHelpers" specifies the assembly the tag helper is in.
 Also, note that the second line brings in the ASP.NET 5 MVC 6 tag helpers using the wildcard syntax (those helpers are discussed in :doc:`intro`.)
-It's the ``@addTagHelper`` command that makes the tag helper available to the Razor view.
+It's the ``@addTagHelper`` directive that makes the tag helper available to the Razor view.
 Alternatively, you can provide the fully qualified name (FQN) of a tag helper as shown below:

 ..
 FQN syntax